Trump says he'll attend appeals court arguments over immunity in 2020 election case

 A lower court has already ruled that Trump is not absolutely immune from prosecution, and the outcome of the appeal could potentially derail the charges brought by special counsel Jack Smith over Trump's actions surrounding the 2020 presidential election.

 The case will be heard by Judges Karen LeCraft Henderson, Michelle Childs and Florence Pan.
-In a social media post announcing his plan to attend the arguments, Trump claimed he was "looking for voter fraud" in the aftermath of the election.
+Last week, two sources with knowledge of Trump's plans told CBS News that he was expected to attend the arguments in D.C. on Tuesday.
+The former president confirmed his plan in a social media post early Monday morning, and claimed he was "looking for voter fraud" in the aftermath of the election.
 Smith, though, has argued he was engaging in illegal acts to remain in power despite losing at the ballot box.

 Trump's attendance is not mandatory, though defendants have a right to be present for proceedings.